What Is Your Greatest Weakness in a Job Interview

 Why Interviewers Really Ask This Question

-Another reason this question persists is practicality: it’s flexible, cross-cultural, and applicable in interviews for entry-level to senior roles.
+Another reason this question persists is its practicality: it’s flexible, cross-cultural, and applicable in interviews from entry-level to senior roles.
 It’s also a window into your communication skills and emotional maturity.
 Recruiters want someone who can describe a limitation clearly, without defensiveness, and then pivot to steps taken to mitigate it.

 For professionals considering moves across borders, this question may also reveal adaptability.
 Employers hiring internationally look for people who can quickly reflect, adapt, and translate learning into performance—so your answer should silently communicate cultural humility and readiness to learn.